Gormshuil Mhòr na Maighe

 Gormshuil Mhòr na Maighe (also called Gormla of Moy; fl.
-17th century) was a powerful Gaelic witch from the Lochaber Highlands of Scotland.
+16th century) was a powerful Gaelic Scottish woman, reputed to be a witch, from the Lochaber Highlands of Scotland.
 She is often referred to as the Great Gormula.

-Associated with many stories, she is best known for her interactions with Ewen Cameron of Lochiel, Chief of the Clan Cameron who was dubbed the Odysseus of the Highlands, and for the mysterious sinking of a Spanish galleon off the Isle of Mull which she is held responsible for.
+Associated with many stories, she is best known for her interactions with Ewen Mor Cameron of Lochiel, 13th chief of Clan Cameron, and for the mysterious sinking of a Spanish galleon of the Spanish Armada off the Isle of Mull, which she is held responsible for.

 Legendary background

-Born a MacKinnon, originally from the Isle of Skye, she had been married to a Cameron of Moy in Lochaber but was later widowed.
-Gormshuil, which means 'the blue-eyed noble one' in Gaelic, was known for her supernatural powers and striking beauty.
+Born a Cameron of Moy, she married a MacKinnon originally from the Isle of Skye but was later widowed.
+Gormshuil, which means 'the blue-eyed one' in Gaelic, was known for her supernatural powers and striking beauty.
 Fishermen and hunters in Lochaber would often seek her blessing.
 There are many stories about Gormshuil, also called Gormla, a Gaelic name that was often used to describe witches.